Interested in becoming a travel blogger? Trying to learn how to start a travel blog and get paid? Then these travel blog tips are for you!

 Another option to make money as a travel blogger is through ads.

 When you’re starting out, the only viable option for your travel blog is Google Adsense.
-When you gain more traffic, consider going with a company like Mediavine, but it’s quite a rigorous application process ( > 25,000 monthly sessions).
+When you gain more traffic, consider going with a full-service ad management company like Mediavine, though it has quite a rigorous application process ( > 50,000 monthly sessions).
 I didn’t run any ads on my website for a long time because of page speed and user experience considerations.
-I ultimately decided to do it when my traffic hit 30,000 monthly pageviews and met Mediavine’s requirements.
+I ultimately decided to do it when my traffic hit 30,000 monthly pageviews and met Mediavine’s requirements at the time (>25k sessions).

 The amount of money you can earn on ads really depends on several factors.
 This includes your niche, the topics of your articles, and the countries where your traffic comes from.
 For example, luxury travel bloggers typically make more money on ads than budget backpacker bloggers.
 Advertisers in the US and UK tend to pay more for ad space than those in countries in Asia, for instance.